juliankaroliny/InSecTT_BLE_Channel_Sniff_Dataset/README.md

 dataset_folder = "dataset/set_1"

-# Load the metadate of the dataset
+# Load the metadata of the dataset
 with open(f"{dataset_folder}/metadata.json", 'r') as fp:
     metadata = json.load(fp)